jinyaxuan1119/learngit/readme.txt

 Git is a distrbuten version control system.
-Git si free software distrbuted under the GPL.
+Git is free software distrbuted under the GPL.
+GIt has a mutable index called stage.